IvanGavlik/PathFollowingAlgorithmInASCIIMap/README.md

-# Path following algorithm in ASCII Map
+# Path following algorithm for ASCII Map

 Problem description [here](https://github.com/softwaresauna/code-challenge)

 ## Solution

-Program takes ASCII map as an input, finds the position of character @.
+Program takes ASCII map as an input, finds the position of start character.
-Then follows the path and stops when character x is reached.
+Then follows the path and stops when end character is reached.

 Program will output
 * Collected letters (The letters form the same location will not be collected)